First Church of Christ, Scientist (Minneapolis): National Register listing

+Recent history

 The building was used for several years as a laboratory performance space by the Margolis Brown Adaptors Company under the name 'Physical Theatre Lab'.
-It has been empty since 2001, and was being advertised for sale by a local real estate broker in 2007.
+It had been empty since 2001, and began taking serious damage in the roof and on the brick exterior.
+The building racked up safety violations and in 2007 a local real estate broker attempted to sell the church to an owner who would fix it up.

 On January 28, 2012, the church was occupied temporarily by a group calling itself 'Minneapolis Space Liberation', as part of the larger Occupy movement.
 Approximately 50 people held the church for 45 minutes, during which time they had a dance party and food share.
 The action was conceived in solidarity with a building occupation in Oakland the same day, and to bring public attention to the many abandoned and neglected properties in the city.

-The building was torn down, construction crews began the work in August 2022.
+The neighborhood came to know the building as both a nuisance, attracting vagrants and those looking to up their tagging game.
+But it was also championed as a potential restoration jewel in a city known to have torn down most of its historic buildings in the 1960s downtown rebuild.

+Demolition

+Eventually, Weidner Apartment Homes bought property that included the site.
+They argued that the building was beyond renovation and would harm the apartments on either side of it.
+They lobbied to demolish the site.
+The city rejected their proposal.

+The conflict went to the Minnesota Court of Appeals, who ruled that the city was wrong to deny the demolition.
+The building was razed in 2022.

-Later history of congregation
+History of congregation

 In 1914 First Church of Christ, Scientist, built its second edifice at 24th and Nicollet.
 Designed by noted Minneapolis architect Harry Wild Jones, this building is now the Minneapolis First Seventh-day Adventist Church.